vladmihalcea/hypersistence-utils/README.md

 you will need to follow these steps:

 1. First, you will need to change your Maven or Gradle dependency as illustrated by the [Installation Guide](#installation-guide).
-2. Second, you will need to change the package names from `com.vladmihalcea` to `io.hypersistence.utils`.
+2. Second, you will need to change the package name from `com.vladmihalcea.hibernate` to `io.hypersistence.utils.hibernate`.
+3. Third, you will need to change the package name from `com.vladmihalcea.spring` to `io.hypersistence.utils.spring`.

 That's it!